-Today's nonprofit board members and their organizations face a changing environment filled with increasing competition, sophisticated donors, and new methods of solicitation.
-How should the nonprofit leaders change their approach to help board members react to this environment more effectively and provide leadership that supports their nonprofit organization?
+Today’s nonprofit board members and their organizations face a challenging environment with increasing competition, sophisticated donors and new methods of solicitation.
+How should the nonprofit leaders change their approach to help board members react to this environment more effectively and provide leadership that supports their nonprofit organizations?
 How can board members use their time and commitment to become better ambassadors and help organizations increase their impact and meet their missions?

 Build trust between the board and leadership

 *We suggest nonprofit executives and their board chairs attend this program together.